sirswaghorse/Kviewer/README.md

-# KitelyView
+# KViewer

-A cross-platform OpenSimulator viewer designed for intuitive and engaging virtual world exploration, focusing on user experience and grid interaction, particularly for the Kitely grid.
+A viewer designed for intuitive and engaging virtual world exploration, focusing on user experience and grid interaction, particularly for the Kitely grid.

 ## Features